AlejandroDACS/-Addi-ML-Ops-Tech-Challenge/deliverables/architecture.md

 ## 1. System Overview

-The system has been re-designed using a conditional agent model on **LangGraph** and LLMs (Google Gemini 2.5 Flash / GPT-4o-mini).
+The system has been re-designed using a conditional agent model on **LangGraph** and LLMs (Google Gemini 2.5 Flash).
 The original architecture, which passed all raw data and rules to a single generic node, was replaced by a robust router component and specific domain-handling nodes.

 ### Flow Diagram